chadali/CapitalOneSummit/README.md

    * **Animate**: Add an animation to your visualization.
    * **Investment**: If I have $100 million to invest, where in San Francisco should I buy properties so I can maximize my returns with Airbnb?
 When will I break even?
    * **Popularity**: Can you identify the neighborhood that averages the most positive reviews?

+## Summary

+I created this website using Flask as the backend.
+The site can reflect new data in real-time because there are no static calculations or values.
+To achieve this I am running processing functions (which can be time consuming) asynchronous using Celery, and sending the user data using websockets.
+The site is hosted on a AWS EC2 Instance with Gunicorn, Nginx, and LetsEncrypt for SSL.
+Gevent, Redis, and Supervisor were necessary to run Celery and Flask-SocketIo.
+My weakness is lack of experience with data structures and algorithms, this project was a good introduction to simple data processing.
+A lot of time was spent just learning the basics of Pandas (data processing tool), but as a result next time I'll be able to jump right into more complex functionality.

 ## Technology/Feature Breakdown